-On June 9, 2019, Tim Palmquist, representing Victory/Pharris Lemoore, LLC, submitted a written request to extend the approval of the Tract No. 845 Tentative Subdivision Map No. 2005-02 for one year.
-This tentative map was originally approved by the City Council on June 6, 2006.
-Due to a combination of previous time extensions granted by the Planning Commission and automatic time extensions authorized by the State in response to the Great Recession, the map is currently set to expire on August 6, 2019.
+On July 28, 2021, Tim Palmquist, representing Victory/Pharris Lemoore, LLC, submitted a written request to extend the approval of the Tract No. 845 Tentative Subdivision Map No. 2005-02 for one year.
+This project was originally approved by City Council Resolution 2006-28 on June 6, 2006.
+Due to a combination of previous discretionary extensions granted by the Planning Commission and automatic extensions authorized by the State in response to the Great Recession, the map is currently set to expire on August 6, 2021.
+(See Timeline, below).
+The filing of an application for an extension on July 28, 2021 stays the expiration for 60 days.
+If the one-year extension is approved, the Tentative Subdivision Map will be extended to August 6, 2022.